antonrisch/testing/README.md

-# how to use react, which is really cool!
+# how to use react, which is sorta cool!

 ```tsx
 import React from 'react';